benjdelt/dotfiles/README.md

 The scripts assume that the following are already installed:
 - cURL
-- Git (obviously)
+- Git
 - Vim >= 8
 - Firacode Nerd Font Mono (for Starship prompt)

 ## Installation

 - Clone this repository in your HOME directory and cd into it
-- Run the install script:
+- Run the install script with the appropriate option(s):
 ```
-./install-all
+./install -a
 ```
-- Scripts can be run separately for dotfiles and vim setup
+For a list of available options, run the install script with the help option:
 ```
-./install-deb-packages
-./install-cli-tools
-./install-dotfiles
-./setup-vim
+./install -h
 ```
-The scripts make a backup of the existing targeted files in this directory before creating symlinks to the dotfiles of the repo.
+When applicable, the scripts make a backup of the existing targeted files before creating symlinks to the dotfiles of the repo.
 Note that the install scripts can safely be run multiple times.